-When watching LCS, LCK, LPL and the other competitive scenes, everyone sometimes finds themselves wondering who are the best League of Legends players.
+When watching LCS, LCK, LPL and the other competitive scenes, everyone sometimes finds themselves wondering who are the best LoL players.
 This article will answer your question with arguments to why these players are this good, grouped by region.

 We will start our chart of top LoL pro players in Europe region.
 Meanwhile we recommend your to order a boost from our elo boost pros.

 BEST EU TOP LANER: HUNI

 Huni started his LoL career as a part of the Samsung organization as a practice partner for the team, though he was never officially a substitute for the team.
 The first team he officially joined was FNATIC, just before the start of the 2015 EU LCS Spring/Regular Season, as part of a new roster for the team including Reignover, Febiven, Steeelback, and YellowStar, who remained the support from the previous line-up.
 In spite of low expectations for the team consisting of relatively unknown players, they placed second in the regular season with a 13-5 game record, and Huni himself won the Rookie of the Split award for the EU LCS.

 Even though they were second in the regular split, they achieved first place during play-offs and went to the Mid Season Invitational where they beat TSM and went to 5 games against SKT T1.

 His play style is very aggressive, matched with great mechanical play and good map awareness.
 Huni is never the one to lose a 1 vs 1 matchup and is never behind during a lane swap.
 Huni is probably Fnatic’s best player, being the play maker who brings a lot of advantages to the team.